mintchaos/django_inlines/README.rst

 * An inlinetype for django models so you don't have to manually create inline classes for them.
 * Documentation.
+* Adding validation hooks to the base classes.
 * A model field and a widget for validation and improved adding in the admin.